zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 In this exercise, you set up the Azure environment for use throughout the rest of the hands-on lab.
 You should follow all steps provided *before* attending the Hands-on lab.

-> **IMPORTANT**: Many Azure resources require unique names.
+> **IMPORTANT**: Many Azure resources require globally unique names.
 Throughout these steps, you will see the word "SUFFIX" as part of resource names.
 You should replace this with your Microsoft alias, initials, or another value to ensure the resource is uniquely named.

-### Task 1: Provision a resource group
+### Task 1: Create a resource group

 In this task, you create an Azure resource group for the resources used throughout this lab.